What Is Personal Futures Planning?

 This content is also available in: Español (Spanish)

-At the age of 14, formal transition planning begins.
-This includes a team, often including agencies that support adults with disabilities, to prepare for the child’s life after the school system.
-This process is about supporting a smooth transition to adult life.
+At age 14, formal transition planning commences to prepare for life after the school system.
+This process involves:

 The Value of Personal Futures Planning